NEST Frontier / Rebrand Live

 A student institution for engineering, research, and public creation.

-NEST Frontier opens a new phase built around a simple problem: too much student work remains trapped at the idea stage, isolated inside classrooms, competitions, or one-off portfolios.
-NEST organizes technical work into programs, teams, publications, and public outputs that can be reviewed, continued, and seen.
+NEST Frontier opens a new phase built around one problem: too much student work dies at the idea stage.
+NEST organizes it into programs, teams, publications, and public outputs that can continue and be seen.

 Programs